 À temps et À Contre-Temps - Freedom of Sleep

 Freedom of Sleep is an interdisciplinary project that explores the desynchronisation between our bodies and society.
 Curated by Anabelle Lacroix, the project takes place within the framework of an 11-month residency at the Fondation Fiminco.
-The project will conclude with an exhibition À temps et À Contre-Temps: towards a Freedom of Sleep between the 7th and the 31st May 2021.
+The project will conclude with an exhibition untitled Freedom of Sleep between April 21st and May 16th 2021.

 The project aims to explore the night time, and insomnia, as a form of dissent, slow transformation, awakening and action.